 Effects of Crack Addiction

 Because crack is essentially cocaine, it does much the same thing to the brain and the body – just faster and more intensely.
-The neurotransmitters dopamine, serotonin and norepinephrine are all blocked by the drug, causing the a great sense of euphoria and a rush.
+The neurotransmitters dopamine, serotonin and norepinephrine are all blocked by the drug, causing a great sense of euphoria and a rush.
 The user’s mood elevates along with his or her energy levels.
 The feeling is extremely powerful and the subsequent come down is just as strong.
 The loss of all the intense, good feelings leaves a void that is most easily filled by smoking more crack.

 Negative effects of crack use include: